 The next step was to set up the gutter on the front plate.
 See my DIY Guttering Page for a full outline of guttering system installation.

 Bend up the ends of the lower corrugations on the top end of each sheet to inhibit flow back of water.
 Lay the first pre-cut roofing sheet on the 'prevailing wind' side of the structure and position it to have a 50 mm overhang into the gutter.
 Drill in a couple of tech screws on the upper corrugations to keep it steady.

 Overlap the second by two corrugations each time.
 Drill in tech screws every second corrugation.
 Overlap the last so that it finishes adjacent to the last joist.

 The next step is to install the side barges.
 This is just a matter of measuring, cutting and fitting with smaller tech screws down the top side.
-Lastly, fit the flashing over the gutter and iron ends to prevent water coming through the structures junction with the house.
+Lastly, as this was a covered pergola attached to house, fit the flashing over the gutter and iron ends to prevent water coming through the structures junction with the house.
 And don't forget the down-piping.

 Click on an image below to follow this DIY Pergola build.